Bikeman868/UrlRewrite.Net/README.md

 # UrlRewrite.Net
 Drop in replacement for the IIS Url Rewriter that removes all the limitations and perfromance constraints of the the Microsoft implementation.
-Drop this into your web site in place of the stopprocessingsxfgsdfgwdg Microsoft Rewrite module and everything will work as before, but now you can extend, enhance and optimize your rules going forward.
+Drop this into your web site in place of the Microsoft Rewrite module and everything will work as before, but now you can extend, enhance and optimize your rules going forward.